-A process of how we connect with communities for gathering information and offering a voice to develop relationships based upon trust and awareness.
-We do our work through education, leadership development, organizing and conversations between law enforcement, business, government, education, the faith community and interested citizens.
-We leverage our history and goodwill by bringing people together to make this a better community and state for all of us.
+We connect with communities for gathering information and creating space for voices to develop relationships based upon trust and awareness.
+We do our work through education, leadership development, organizing and dialogues between a range of groups including community members, grassroot organizations, law enforcement, business, government, education, and faith communities.

 Acknowledge and Identify

 If individuals and institutions can recognize the existence of racism in its many forms, then they will make connections to other forms of mistreatment and exclusion, its intersections, and take intentional action to interrupt and challenge it.